How to Write a Resume for China – Tips for Global Job Seekers

 • 项目专员 → Should it be “Project Specialist”?
 “Coordinator”?
 Depends on scope, team size, and company culture.

-✅ Tip: Work with someone who knows both worlds—language and job market norms.
+✅ Tip: Work with a professional resume translator who knows both worlds—language and job market norms.
+You may even need to localize your resume, not just translate it.

-Robot icon representing applicant tracking systems (ATS) and automated resume filters.
+Robot icon symbolizing applicant tracking systems (ATS), resume automation, and AI-powered job application filters.

-Most big companies now use Applicant Tracking Systems (ATS) to filter resumes.
+Most big companies now use Applicant Tracking Systems (ATS) to filter resumes—for both international and job applications in China.
 If your resume isn’t formatted properly or lacks the right keywords, it may never even reach a human.

 ✅ Tip: Look closely at the job ad.
 Use its exact wording whenever possible.
 If it says “cross-functional collaboration,” use that phrase—not a synonym.